-Today, we feature a review of Futures of Artificial Intelligence: Perspectives from India and the US, published by Oxford Univ Press in India with a US edition forthcoming, written by AI & Faith founding member and research fellow Robert Geraci and reviewed by Padma Kuppa and Suril Patel.
+Today, we feature a review of Futures of Artificial Intelligence: Perspectives from India and the US, published by Oxford Univ Press in India with a US edition forthcoming, written by AI & Faith Founding Expert and research fellow Robert Geraci and reviewed by Padma Kuppa and Suril Patel.

 Padma Kuppa is the State Representative for Michigan’s 41st House District serving her second term, and a former automotive and IT professional for over two decades.
 A mother, an engineer from NIT Warangal, a civic and interfaith leader for years, she has written for Patheos.com (under the byline Seeking Shanti) and currently has a monthly Oped at American Kahani.
 She is the first Hindu and first Asian American immigrant in the Michigan legislature, and served on the board of the Hindu American Foundation.
 Kuppa is a cofounder of the Troy-area Interfaith Group, and is the protagonist in the Harvard University Pluralism Project case study “Trouble in Troy.”

 Suril Patel is a founding Executive Board Member of the Hindu Community Relations Council of MI, engaging specifically in areas of interfaith dialogue, political outreach, and advocacy on matters of social justice and DEI.
 Patel is a double graduate of Carnegie Mellon University, in Computer Science and Computer Engineering, prior to pursuing advanced studies at Stanford University alongside beginning his career in the Tech industry.
 Though educated entirely in America, Patel is trilingual: English, Gujarati, and Hindi, as well as a student of Spoken Sanskrit.
 Patel enjoys a connection to the broader Indian culture by performance of classical music (tabla in the Hindustani tradition), folk dance and community volunteerism.